Milwaukee Ballet School & Academy provides an encouraging environment where all ages are invited to find and refine their artistry.Learn More

 Vanderbush was also featured in works at Silicon Valley Ballet including Rolond Petit’s Carmen, Paul Taylor’s Piazzola Caldera, Twyla Tharp’s In The Upper Room and Ohad Naharin’s Minus 16.
 Vanderbush has toured Canada, United States, China and Spain with The Alberta Ballet and Silicon Valley Ballet.

-Since joining Milwaukee Ballet in 2016, she has been featured as Claudia in Michael Pink’s Mirror Mirror, Fanny (Belle’s sister) in the world premiere of Beauty and the Beast, Odile in Swan Lake, Marie in The Nutcracker and Titania in Bruce Wells’ A Midsummer Night’s Dream.
-She has also danced in Septime Webre’s ALICE (in wonderland), Kathryn Posin’s Scheherazade, La Sylphide, Val Caniparoli’s Lambarena, as well as Michael Pink’s La Bohème and Dracula.
+Since joining Milwaukee Ballet in 2016, she has been featured as Claudia in Michael Pink’s Mirror Mirror, Fanny (Belle’s sister) in the world premiere of Beauty and the Beast, Odile in Swan Lake, Marie in The Nutcracker, Titania in Bruce Wells’ A Midsummer Night’s Dream, as well as Swanhilda in Pink’s Coppélia, among other wonderful productions.